stopsopa/jms-serializer-lite/README.md

 So what does this library special do?

-This library gives you ability to serialize any nested data structures (usually ORM objects) to any array structure, ready to json_encode in simplest possible way, without loosing flexibility and without loosing inheritance to provide new serialization format by changing old format.
+This library gives you ability to serialize any nested data structures (usually ORM objects) to any array structure, ready to json_encode in simplest possible way, without loosing flexibility and without loosing inheritance to provide new serialization format by changing (overriding) old format.
 This library is also framework agnostic.

 # Installation